 Class providers should undertake a thorough risk assessment before resuming face to face classes, and follow the core public health guidance, covering the basics of good hygiene and essential mitigation (i.e. washing / sanitising hands, social distance, ventilation).
 They can contact local Environmental Health Officers for additional assistance with plans and discuss them with their venues.
 There are also a wide range of covid-safety training courses available online.

 - Headcount Limits

-This is an upper bound and should be set bearing in mind the space of the venue.
-It’s also strongly advisable to also keep a track of the number of siblings attending, as a single carer for multiple children will find it more challenging to maintain social distancing.
+This is an upper bound only and your actual number limits should be set bearing in mind the space of the venue.
+It’s strongly advisable to also keep a track of the number of siblings attending, particularly as a single carer for multiple children will find it more challenging to maintain social distancing.

 - Social Distancing

-Wherever possible, class providers are seeking to maintain a 2m distance between participants, most commonly by marking out a space for each family that they must stay within during the class, either by tape or by using mats which families stay upon.
+Most commonly, providers are seeking to maintain a 2m distance between participants by marking out a space for each family that they must stay within during the class, either by tape or by using mats which families stay upon.
 Distances are measured edge to edge, rather than middle to middle.

 If this distance is not viable, some providers are taking a ‘1m plus’ approach.
 This requires families to keep face masks on at all times, unless an exemption applies.
 There is increased risk with this approach as this places families within the definition of ‘close contact’ (close contact is defined as within 2m for 15 minutes, within 1m for 1 minute, or physical contact).
 If this is the case, best practice is to make a note of where families are positioned in the room to help assist NHS Test & Trace.